txhno/huehunter/README.md

 ## Contact

-For support or to contact the developers, please send an email to [roshanwarrierwork@gmail,com].
+For support or to contact the developers, please send an email to [roshanwarrierwork@gmail.com].

 Thank you for using HueHunter!